MicrosoftDocs/power-pages-docs/power-pages-docs/configure/vs-code-extension.md

 ### Create operations

-Pro-developers can use context menu options or Command Palette (Ctrl + Shift + P) for create operations.

 You can use the context menu options to create new website components, right-select one of the supported objects, choose **Power Pages** and select the website object type you wish to create.

 Alternatively, you can use the Visual Studio Code command palette by selecting `Ctrl + Shift + P`.